TylerLu/EDUGraphAPI/README.md

    * **Connection Strings**:
      * **AzureWebJobsDashboard**: create a new storage account and use its connection string.
      * **AzureWebJobsStorage**: use the same connection string as **AzureWebJobsDashboard**.
-     * **DefaultConnection**: use the same connection string used above for the Web.config.
    * **App Settings**:
      * **ida:ClientId**: use the Client Id of the app registration your created earlier.